supminn/neoG_Quiz/README.md

 ## Future Enhancements
+* Show correct answer for each question.
+Style the result page.
+* Add rules before entering the quiz.
 * Multiple quizes based on each topic - JRD, RA, TJRCC-Nate.
 * Quiz unlocks by scoring a threshold in the previous quiz.
 * Based on the above selection, individual quiz is choosen.